Back to Blog

 Tax Rates on Bright-Line Gains

-If the bright-line test applies, your profit is taxed at your marginal income tax rate:
+If the bright-line test applies, the net profit is generally taxed at your marginal income tax rate.
+It is not a separate flat tax.

 Taxable IncomeTax Rate